TehShrike/list-input/README.md

 ## In progress

-- proper cell background color when checkboxes have focus
 - inputs need good focus indication
 - custom keyboard interactions
 	- enter should take you to either the column below, or to the first column of the next row